requirejs/require-jquery/README.md

 With jQuery loaded externally, before main.js is loaded, jQuery now needs to be excluded from the built file the optimizer generates.

-Make sure you have a jquery.js in the **webapp/scripts** directory.
+**First**, make sure you have a jquery.js file in the the **webapp/scripts** directory.
+It can be a blank file, but should exist.
+The optimizer cannot fetch files from the network, so it needs a local file to satisfy the "jquery" dependency.

 Then change the app.build.js file to the following:

     ({
         appDir: "../",